jithinsabumec/noteable-delete-account/index.md

 ## Steps

-1. Send an email to jithinsabu.mec from the same email used in your Noteable account.
+1. Send an email to app.noteable@gmail.com from the same email used in your Noteable account.
 2. Use the subject line: `Account Deletion Request - Noteable`
 3. Your data (email, authentication info, and voice usage logs) will be permanently deleted within **7 days**.